Why Do We Need a Responsible Gaming Approach?

 Not surprisingly, low-risk gamers are more likely to set spending limits in advance.
 But this particular tool is still “underused” according to industry scholars, despite proof that it impacts player experience positively.

 Self-exclusion programs have also been the subject of several studies.
 A test in France showed that a week-long cool-off period did not change player behavior immediately after.
 But it also had measurable longer-term positive effects on their gambling habits.
-Operator data shows that the actual use of safe gaming tools usually corresponds to the share of problem gamers – 2.1% of players in Brazil are currently self-excluded or have closed their account, and 0.4% have requested a time-out period.
+Operator data shows that the actual use of safe gaming tools usually corresponds to the share of problem gamers.

 Casual (non-problem) gamblers almost always have a positive experience with RG tools.
-Those considered at moderate risk have produced overall positive feedback in field tests, including less irritation with links to previous RG experience compared to non-problem players.
+Those considered at moderate risk have produced overall positive feedback in field tests.
+Including less irritation with links to previous RG experience compared to non-problem players.

 When choosing to receive relevant feedback about their gambling track record, even at-risk player groups showed a largely positive impact on subsequent gambling sessions, including reduced spending.

 Naturally, non-problem gamers had the lowest rates of abandoning a platform due to “overexposure” to RG tools (5.2%) compared to vulnerable or problem groups (25.9%).
-Segmented tests revealed no reasons for limiting the scope, design, and implementation of RG tools for fear of disturbing recreational players – the large majority in any setting or market.
+Segmented tests revealed no reasons for limiting the scope, design, and implementation of RG tools for fear of disturbing recreational players.
+The large majority in any setting or market.

 Studies have also been conducted with the help of operator-provided big data.
 RG tool usage has been evaluated through behavioral tracking data on limit setting, pop-up messages, self-exclusions, and individual feedback.
 Results showed that personalized feedback (combined with pre-set limits) effectively reduced excessive gaming times and amounts spent.